aa-it-vasa/IOT2024P1-labs3-4/lab4_instructions.md

 1. Describe how the `hello_world_subscriber.py` code that was deployed on the Greengrass device works and how the messages are passed between the devices.
 (2 p)
 2. Illustrate that everything works by including screenshots.
 (2 p)

-### Create an IoT system simulating a smart lamp
+### Create an IoT system simulating a local controller gateway and actuator

 In this task you should extend the code, policies and MQTT topic mappings to introduce the functionality mentioned below.
-The idea is to simulate how Greengrass can be used as a controller for local actuators.
+The idea is to simulate how Greengrass can be used as a controller gateway for local actuators.
 In this case we will only use one actuator, the _simthing_GROUPNAME_ simulated using the local terminal on your laptop.

 3. When a MQTT message with the topic `GROUPNAME/system/change_status`, where the body of the message is either `on` or `off`, is sent from the MQTT client in the AWS Console, this message should be intercepted by the Python script running on the Greengrass core.
 In turn, the script sends a new MQTT message with the same contents on the topic `GROUPNAME/thing/set_status` to the simulated Thing (i.e., your console running the `basic_discovery` command in listening mode).
 (2 p)
 4. When this message reaches the simulated Thing running the `basic_discovery` script, it should print the message `Status changed to XX!`, where `XX` is either `on` or `off`.
 You will need to modify the `basic_discovery.py` file.
 (1 p)